midtown-ai/glossary/glossary/a.md

 # Action-Value Function

  This tells us how good it is for the agent to take any given action from a given state while following the policy.
 In other words, it gives us the value of an action under policy (pi).
-The state-value function tells us how good any given state is for the agent, whereas the action-value function tells us how good it is for the agent to take any action from a given state.
+The [state-value] function tells us how good any given state is for the [RL agent], whereas the action-value function tells us how good it is for the [RL agent] to take any [action] from a given [state].

  ```
 Qpi(s,a) = E [ sum(0,oo, gamma*R | St=s, At=a]